section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 #### Some of React frameworks used to build Data-driven applications
 - Relay - Relay helps in management of data-fetching , it does not matter the number of components in your application.

-- React-admin - React-admin is a react framework .used to build data-driven applications .React-admin component guesses the format to apply based totally on the records fetched from the API.
+- React-admin - React-admin is a react framework used to build data-driven applications .React-admin component guesses the format to apply based totally on the records fetched from the API.
 React-admin needs  Data provider function for it to translate data.

 - data-driven forms - Data Driven Forms is open source react library it allows you to store complex forms in the database so you can reuse them in numerous developer environments.